PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

 ## [VectorSpace type](@id ss_vectorspace_type)

 From the [Introduction](@ref s_intro), it should be clear that an important aspect in the definition of a tensor (map) is specifying the vector spaces and their structure in the domain and codomain of the map.
 The starting point is an abstract type `VectorSpace`
 ```julia
 abstract type VectorSpace end
 ```
 which is actually a too restricted name.
 All instances of subtypes of `VectorSpace` will represent objects in ``𝕜``-linear monoidal categories, but this can go beyond normal vector spaces (i.e. objects in the category ``\mathbf{Vect}``) and even beyond objects of ``\mathbf{SVect}``.
-However, in order not to make the remaining discussion to abstract or complicated, we will simply refer to subtypes of `VectorSpace` instead of specific categories, and to spaces (i.e. `VectorSpace` instances) instead of objects from these categories.
+However, in order not to make the remaining discussion too abstract or complicated, we will simply refer to subtypes of `VectorSpace` instead of specific categories, and to spaces (i.e. `VectorSpace` instances) instead of objects from these categories.
 In particular, we define two abstract subtypes